NASA Logo

 Back to Results

-Third Annual Workshop on Space Operations Automation and Robotics (SOAR 89)Papers presented at the Third Annual Workshop on Space Operations Automation and Robotics (SOAR '89), hosted by the NASA Lyndon 8.
+Third Annual Workshop on Space Operations Automation and Robotics (SOAR 1989)Papers presented at the Third Annual Workshop on Space Operations Automation and Robotics (SOAR '89), hosted by the NASA Lyndon 8.
 Johnson Space Center at Houston, Texas, on July 25-27, 1989, are documented herein.
-During the three days, approximately 100 technical papers wer3 presented by experts from NASA, the USAF, universities, and technical companies.
+During the three days, approximately 100 technical papers were presented by experts from NASA, the USAF, universities, and technical companies.
 Also held were panel discussions on Air Force/NASA AI Overview and Expert System Verification and Validation.
 Tutorial sessions included Neural Networks; Theory and Application of Back Propagation; Verification and Validation of Expert Systems/ Evaluation of Expert System Tools; and Technical Environment for Modular Architectures for Robotics in Space; and are not documented herein.
 Technical topics addressed included intelligent systems, robotics, human factors, and environment.

 Document ID